kleidinc/master-neovim-tmux/src/intro/README.md

 ## Use AI wisely, or even better, don't use it.

 First of all, AI is just machine learning from other people's code.
-So called AI can not assertain the true quality of other people's code it is 'learning' from.
+So called AI can not ascertain the true quality of other people's code it is 'learning' from.

 > Garbage in, garbage out.